jubbp/ec6net-web/docs/training/foundation/modules/nature_of_ar.md

   * (A) Operating within their license conditions
   * (B) Operating too close to the band edge
   * (C) Operating outside of foundation priviledges
   * (D) All of the above
 1. **An Foundation Amateur operator who is transmitting on 7.001 using Amplitude Modulation is:**
- 1.1.
-Operating within their license conditions
+  * (A) operating within their license conditions
- 1.1.
-Operating too close to the band edge
+  * (B) operating too close to the band edge
- 1.1. is operating outside their license conditions 1.1.
-None of the above
+  * (C) operating outside their license conditions
+  * (D) none of the above
+1. **An Amateur Operator is approached to transmit a message on behalf of a friend to another operator.
+The friend offer a few dollars to get the message through quickly.
+Is this legal?
+  * (A) Yes
+  * (B) No

 ---